 (No Instant Pot?
 No worries!
 Just make the recipe and steam it on the stove.)

 There are a few unusual uses for your Instant Pot and using it to make vegan Asian steamed dumplings is one of my favorites.

 Do you need an Instant Pot to steam dumplings?
 Absolutely not.
-However, if you already have one you should wring every bit of use from it that you can!
-If you don’t have one you can use the cooking instructions here, for the vegan gyoza.
+However, if you already have one, you should wring every bit of use from it that you can!
+If you don’t have one, you can use the cooking instructions here, for the vegan gyoza.

 I buy my dumpling wrappers in a local Asian market and most of the ones I find there are vegan.
 Even the yellow ones are yellow from dyes and not eggs.
 With that said, the ones you get in the supermarket seem to have eggs more often than not.

-I used an 8-inch 2 layered bamboo steamer to cook my dumpling in.
+I used an 8-inch 2 layered bamboo steamer to cook my dumplings in.
 You will still add water to your Instant Pot, then the rack and place the bamboo steamer on top of that.
 You will probably need to leave off the lid and that’s fine – you don’t really need it.

 Another way one tester steamed these little dumplings was with two Instant Pot racks.
 You can get a cheap extra rack on Amazon or at an Asian market.
 She put 10 dumplings on a parchment-covered Instant Pot rack, flipped the other Instant Pot rack upside down, covered it with parchment and placed another 10 dumplings on it.

 If you’re looking for more Instant Pot accessories check out my favorites here.

 Asian Steamed Dumplings from The Ultimate Vegan Cookbook for Your Instant Pot